paperless-ngx/paperless-ngx/docs/setup.rst

     Paperless needs the ``webserver`` script to run the webserver, the ``consumer`` script to watch the input folder, and the ``scheduler`` script to run tasks such as email checking and document consumption.

+    You may need to adjust the path to the ``gunicorn`` executable.
+This will be installed as part of the python dependencies, and is either located in the ``bin`` folder of your virtual environment, or in ``~/.local/bin/`` if no virtual environment is used.

     These services rely on redis and optionally the database server, but don't need to be started in any particular order.
 The example files